Strand I of the TPL study focusses on six themes, exploring how countries:

 Strand I of the study covers teachers' pre-service education (i.e. the education and training provided to prospective teachers before they are qualified to teach) and their induction (i.e. activities designed to support new teachers during the first years on the job).
 Teachers' continuing professional learning is covered by Strand II of the study.

 The 2019 OECD report A Flying Start: Improving Initial Teacher Preparation Systems highlights common challenges, strengths and innovations in the first phase of teachers’ professional learning.
 It draws on a first round of country diagnoses carried out between 2016 and 2018 in Australia, Japan, Korea, the Netherlands, Norway, the United States and Wales (United Kingdom) as part of the OECD’s Initial Teacher Preparation (ITP) study.
+The results of the ITP study are also documented on the interactive Teacher Ready! platform.

 A Flying Start describes the challenges of designing and sustaining initial teacher preparation systems and proposes strategies for different levels of the system (policy, teacher education institutions and schools), based on international evidence and promising practices identified in the study.
 The report can therefore act as a resource for policy makers, teacher educators, educational leaders, teachers and the research community.